Sir Charles Lamb, 2nd Baronet: Personal life

 On 28 October 1853, Sir Charles married Frances Margesson, daughter of Rev. William Margesson, rector of Watlington, and the former Mary Frances Cooke, at Geneva, Switzerland.
-Her sister, Julia Helena Webster, was the wife of Sir Frederick Webster.
+Her sister, Julia Helena Webster, was the wife of Sir Frederick Webster, a younger son of Sir Godfrey Webster, 5th Baronet.

 Sir Charles died on 21 March 1860 at age 74 at Beauport Park, near Hastings, East Sussex.
 As his son predeceased him, he was succeeded in the baronetcy by his grandson, Archibald.
 His widow, Lady Lamb, died in 1884.

 Descendants

 Through his son Charles, he was a grandfather of Mary Montgomerie Lamb (1843–1905), a poet under the pen-name Violet Fane who was the wife of Henry Sydenham Singleton and Philip Currie, 1st Baron Currie, and Sir Archibald Lamb, 3rd Baronet, who married Louisa Mary Caroline Durrant (a daughter of Sir Henry Durrant, 3rd Baronet).